lawrennd/old_talks/slides/2016-12-09-challenges-in-personalized-health.md

 * 90% of our time is spent on validation and integration (Leo Anthony Celi)
 * "The Dirty Work We Don't Want to Think About" (Eric Xing)
+* "Voodoo to get it decompressed" (Francisco Giminez?)
 * In health care clinicians collect the data and often control the direction of research through guardianship of data.

 ## Value